 In this blog series, we speak with testing professionals from various industries.
-At Testersuite , we like to hear the various views on testing and what concerns a testing professional.
+At Testersuite , we like to hear the diverse views on testing and what makes a test professional tick.

 In this edition of Let's Talk About Test, we speak with quality expert Rik Marselis.
 Principal Quality Consultant at Sogeti, former chairman of TestNet and winner of the ISTQB® International Software Testing Excellence Award 2022.

 " ... it ultimately starts with the question of what problem do you want to solve..."

 First the standard question: who is Rik Marselis?